rockingProjects/springboot_demo_task/task/task.md

 dsgvo_demo_postgres_1  | 2021-02-15 14:14:24.689 UTC [74] LOG:  database system was shut down at 2021-02-15 14:14:24 UTC
 dsgvo_demo_postgres_1  | 2021-02-15 14:14:24.697 UTC [1] LOG:  database system is ready to accept connections
 ```

+If you have running a local postgres you can use that, but you need to change the properties of the application.

 ### Run maven